-To understand cloud-based security, it’s important to know what an SBC is.
-SBC stands for session border controller.
-A “session” is any time when two parties communicate with one another, what is otherwise known as a call.
-A “border” is any separation between different parts of a network.
-This could be a firewall between a private server and the rest of the internet, or numerous lines of digital demarcation between different segments of a larger system.
-A “controller” is what influences the data of the sessions as they move across the borders.
+SBC stands for Session Border Controller.
+A session is any time when two parties communicate with one another like a call.
+A border is any separation between different parts of a network.
+A controller is what influences the data of the sessions as they move across the borders.

 The key function of an SBC is to provide security for voice over internet protocol (VoIP).
-Moving along the borders, it monitors the session to ensure that only authorized callers are allowed access.
+It monitors the session to ensure only authorized callers are allowed access as it moves along the borders.
 It encrypts signals and wards off malware and DDoS attacks.
-Calls that might otherwise leave you or your server vulnerable to attack will be safeguarded with a functioning SBC.
-This doesn’t only apply to voice calls, as the device monitors all forms of media.
+Calls are safeguarded with a functioning SBC.

 If you’re already a Teams user or are planning an upgrade soon, chances are you have an integrator at your side helping you implement your solution.
-I’ve spoken at length before about what a blessing such a person is, and this is yet another example.
-Your integrator will be more than informed enough to help you in deploying the right Session Border Controller for your system.
+Your integrator will be well informed to help you deploy the right Session Border Controller for your system.

 Continuant is a trusted integrator.
 We've been helping organizations deploy and manage communication systems for more than 25 years.
 We'll find the right SBCs to keep your network secure.